Ojass

 Ojass is the annual techno-management fest of NIT Jamshedpur.
 Started in the year 2004, Ojass strives to foster and boost cogent engineering practices in the nation providing a zealous platform to display one's technical prowess.

-Ojass assembles a wide range of events comprising every genre of engineering, management, and even film-making with the aim to stimulate the future generation to dream big.
+Ojass assembles a wide range of events comprising every genre of engineering, management, and even filmmaking with the aim to stimulate the future generation to dream big.
 Certified Workshops in the field of robotics are conducted every year before the fest to help students understand the different technology trends in the market.
 A three-day spectacle, Ojass also organizes many motivating guest lectures under the event cluster "Guru Gyan".
 Ojass 2015 was held from 3 April to 5 April 2015.
 Ojass 2016 was held from 11 March to 13 March 2016.
 Since its inception, Ojass has been receiving immense participation from the student community from all over India.

 History and Growth

-Initiated in the year 2004, It was celebrated as Pravah until 2007 when it got its present name Ojass meaning "vigour".
+Initiated in the year 2004, It was celebrated as Pravah until 2007 when it got its present name Ojass, meaning "vigour".
 Since then, the fest has grown exponentially attracting students from all corners of the country especially from the eastern corridor.
-The 2014 edition saw healthy participation, participants taking part in about variety of events.
+The 2014 edition saw healthy participation, participants taking part in a variety of events.